 Robust invention ecosystems ensure:

-In India and East Africa, we provide educational opportunities and support programs for inventors creating scalable and sustainable technologies that improve the lives of the poor.
+In India and East Africa, we fund programs that support inventors creating scalable and sustainable technologies that improve the lives of the poor and vulnerable.

 We are strengthening invention ecosystems in both the U.S. and India and East Africa to support pathways for inventors and inventions to take ideas to impact.